Weak demand drags on Chinese carmakers, earnings growth stalls

 Buyers can drive home a brand new Toyota Corolla for 131,800 yuan, more than a third cheaper than two years ago.
 A Buick Excelle, ranked fourth on China's top selling list, can be had for just 76,900 yuan, after a 23 percent discount, according to cheshi.com, an industry website that tracks prices at more than 3,000 dealerships across China.

-Both Toyota Motor (7203.T) and Nissan saw sales in China decline last month, [ID:nL4E8J71OE] and Changan Automobile Co 000625.SS blamed an estimated 44-49 percent drop in its first-half earnings on a smaller contribution from its car venture with Ford Motor (F.N) and Mazda Motor (7261.T).
+Both Toyota Motor and Nissan saw sales in China decline last month, and Changan Automobile Co blamed an estimated 44-49 percent drop in its first-half earnings on a smaller contribution from its car venture with Ford Motor and Mazda Motor.

 "There are lots of uncertainties ahead," said John Zeng, Asia Pacific director for industry consultancy LMC Automotive.
 "The euro zone could continue to drag on the economy ... and the auto market could slow further if more cities start to restrict car sales."